JuliaFolds2/OhMyThreads.jl/docs/src/examples/tls/tls.md

 The first thing to note is pretty obvious: This is very cumbersome and you probably don't want to write it.
 But let's take a closer look and see what's happening here.
-First, we divide the number of matrix pairs into `nthreads()` chunks.
+First, we divide the number of matrix pairs into `2 * nthreads()` chunks.
 Then, for each of those chunks, we spawn a parallel task that (1) allocates a task-local `C` matrix (and a `results` vector) and (2) performs the actual computations using these pre-allocated values.
 Finally, we `fetch` the results of the tasks and combine them.